-Europe holds low-key VE Day commemorations due to virus
+Europe holds low-key V-E Day commemorations due to virus

 BRITAIN

-Up and down the U.K., people have been getting into the spirit of VE Day, which for this year has been designated as a public holiday.
+Up and down the U.K., people have been getting into the spirit of V-E Day, which this year has been designated as a public holiday.

 Many are dressing up in 1940s attire, while bunting has been displayed outside homes, including at 10 Downing Street in London that houses the prime minister’s office.
 People are also being encouraged to go out onto their doorsteps to sing Dame Vera Lynn’s iconic wartime anthem, “We’ll Meet Again” — which has added resonance now as families and friends are separated by coronavirus lockdowns.